jessicaeverard/jessicaeverard/README.md

 - 👋 Hi, I’m @jessicaeverard
-- 👀 I’m interested in everything to do with computers!
+- 👀 I’m interested in Python and PHP
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning software development
-- 💞️ I’m looking to collaborate on anything!
+- 💞️ I’m looking for more experience
 - 📫 How to reach me: email - jesseverard21@gmail.com

 <!---